Xxsource98/Rainbow6-Stats/README.md

 I made that because I was bored I wanted to make something cool and new.
 That's why I used Mantine Components library instead of normal CSS.
 Second reason is that I'm playing this game actually.

 ## How to Build & Run
+<b>Sadly you have to build it locally.
+I can't deploy it on github-pages, beacuse github doesn't support SSR.</b>

 If you want to test website on mobile/LAN you have to set your local address in package.json in "develop" and "deploy:local" scripts.
 ```
 git clone https://github.com/Xxsource98/Rainbow6-Stats.git